MD-AHAD-KHAN-PATHAN/brand-shop-client/Readme.md

 - Car Details Management: Users can view and explore detailed information about the supercars, including specifications, images, and pricing.

-- Cart Functionality: My project incorporates a shopping cart feature, allowing users to add supercars to their cart for future reference and potential purchase.
+- Cart Functionality: My project incorporates a shopping cart feature, allowing users to add supercars to their cart for future reference and potential purchases.

 - Adding Car Details: Registered users can add new car details to the database, contributing to the catalog and keeping it up-to-date.